 What Does a Product Recovery System Do?

-Liquid product recovery systems can be found in operation throughout the world at plants and factories that process liquids.
-These include food, beverages, cosmetics, personal care, pet food, homecare, paint processing plus more.
+Liquid product recovery systems can be found at plants and factories throughout the world that process liquids.
+These include food, beverages, cosmetics, personal care, pet food, homecare, household, paint and coatings processing plus many more.

-Also referred to as ‘pigging’, the main purpose of the technology is to recover or remove residual liquid remaining in the pipelines of process systems.
-This is achieved using a specialist projectile (the ‘pig’).
+Also referred to as ‘pigging’, the main purpose of liquid product recovery technology is to recover or remove residual liquid remaining in the pipelines of process systems.
+This is achieved using a specialist projectile (usually known as the ‘pig’).
 Because the pig recovers so much product from the pipeline, it reduces costs, CIP cycles, cleaning chemicals, and the amount of effluent sent to waste.

 The pipeline pig is an integral part of a pigging system.
 However, it’s not the only important part.
 From single-pig pigging systems to double-pig and tank-drop off systems, pigging systems are made up of a variety of different parts and components.
 Each of these components plays an important role in the running, effectiveness and safety of a pigging system.